gagizagi/Axolotl-GO/README.md

 ### Contact

+PM me on discord @GazZy#5249
+or
-Visit me in my Discord guild at [422 Discord](https://discord.gg/0cO53vq26OlEojNi)
+Visit us in our Discord guild at [422 Discord](https://discord.gg/0cO53vq26OlEojNi)

-My nick in the guild is GazZy

 ### Credits